niccy266/RPN-calculator/README.md

 &nbsp; c - Copy.
 Take the top two numbers from the stack y and x and push x, y times
       eg; [1, 2, 4] will become [1, 2, 2, 2, 2].

 &nbsp; r - Rotate the stack.
-Takes the number on top of the stack and moves it down
-      n - 1 spaces, where n is the number on top of the stack. eg; performing r on [1, 2, 3, 2] will become [1, 3, 2].
+Takes the number on top of the stack and moves it down (n - 1) spaces, where n is the number on top of the stack.
+E.g. performing r on [1, 2, 3, 2] will become [1, 3, 2].

 &nbsp; o - Outputs the top number on the stack to the console.